adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.rst

 | Nor shall one name be blotted from the page
 | If he that bears it turn to prayer and tears.”

+..
+Source has a comma at end of third line above.
+(AD)

 [pg 19]

 | Then Lancelot: “Though through the tale of years